Pyrrha-Platform/Pyrrha/README.md

 | ? | ? | ? | ? |

 ## Public Tools
-* Will use [Webex](https://ibm.webex.com/meet/gaurav.ramakrishna) for meetings - Weekly, starting with January 27 at 10pm Mongolia Time / 9am US Eastern Time

 * Will use [Slack in the Call for Code workspace](https://callforcode.org/slack) for chat in between meetings
-* Will use [GitHub under the Call for Code organization](https://github.com/Call-for-Code/Agrolly) to manage tasks and milestones
-* Will use [Box](https://ibm.ent.box.com/folder/128055846838) to store files and draft notes
-* Will use [Mural](https://app.mural.co/t/callforcode1602/m/callforcode1602/1608076239474/786e811f9e367d935adc8cf6e5a9ad30a60f1796) to plan using Design Thinking

 ## Important Links
 | Description | Link |